mathewritter/WeBlog-for-Sitecore-XM/README.md

 ## Documentation ##

-Documentation can be found on the [wiki](https://github.com/WeTeam/WeBlog/wiki).
+Documentation can be found on the original WeBlog [wiki](https://github.com/WeTeam/WeBlog/wiki).

 ## Reference Sites ##